kamranahmedse/git-standup/README.md

 ![git standup](http://i.imgur.com/4xmkA49.gif)

 This will show you all your commits since the last working day in all the repositories inside.

 ## Directory depth

 By default the script searches only in the current directory or one level deep.
 If you want to increase that, use the `-m` switch.
+If the base directory is a git repository you can use the `-F` switch to force the recursion.

 ```shell
 $ git standup -m 3